CiscoDevNet/code-exchange-repo-template/README.md

 ## Getting help

-Instruct users how to get help with this code; this might include links to an issue tracker, wiki, mailing list, etc.
+Instruct users how to get help with this code; this might include links to an issues list, wiki, mailing list, etc.

 **Example**